Lest we forget

-The concept of 'being careful not to forget' was already present in the Bible (Deuteronomy 4:7–9):
+The concept of "being careful not to forget" was already present in the Bible (Deuteronomy 4:7–9):

-7"For what nation is there so great, who hath God so nigh unto them, as the Lord our God is in all things that we call upon him for?
-8And what nation is there so great, that hath statutes and judgments so righteous as all this law, which I set before you this day?

-9Only take heed to thyself, and keep thy soul diligently, lest thou forget the things which thine eyes have seen, and lest they depart from thy heart all the days of thy life: but teach them thy sons, and thy son's sons …."

 This Biblical quote is probably a direct source for the term in the 1897 poem.
-This is consistent with the main theme of the "Recessional" poem – that if a nation forgets the true source of its success (the "Lord God of Hosts" and His "ancient sacrifice" of "a humble and contrite heart") – its military or material possessions will be insufficient in times of war.
+This is consistent with the main theme of the "Recessional" poem—that if a nation forgets the true source of its success (the "Lord God of Hosts" and His "ancient sacrifice" of "an humble and a contrite heart") – its military or material possessions will be insufficient in times of war.

-The poem "Recessional" also appears as a common hymn at war remembrance services; and the phrase "Lest We Forget" can hence be sung.
+The poem "Recessional" also appears as a common hymn at war-remembrance services; and the phrase "Lest We Forget" can hence be sung.

 The phrase later passed into common usage after World War I across the British Commonwealth, especially becoming linked with Remembrance Day and Anzac Day observations; it became a plea not to forget past sacrifices, and was often found as the only wording on war memorials, or used as an epitaph.

-David Rieff, an American academic and the son of New York intellectual Susan Sontag, argues that to recall the past, as in the phrase "lest we forget", is a "far too celebrated" activity, implying we should not commemorate those who have fallen in war.